rdowd003/String-Recommender/tennis_readme.txt

     - One
     - Poly

+  - Confirm cleaning process and save cleaned df to csv / save similarity matrix as a csv as well for app to open and read from

+  - Clean up dataset and then save it as the clean form in csv

+  - Launch flask app:
+        - The app only needs to do the filtering based on responses (should simply open csv files that are cleaned df and similarity matrix)
+        - Similarity range slider/drop down (min = most similar, max = most different)
+        - Preferences to filter by
+            - limit recommender to specific material, brand
+        - Quick-guide page:
+            - How gauge effects things
+            - What spin potential is

+  - Better diversify results (e.g., various materials, range of spin potential, etc)
         -  Narrow strings down to top 100 most similar and allow user to include preferences (gauge, spin potential, max_tension, etc. to narrow it down)

 ********************** Notes from TWU Experiments **********************